dafangs/taxtree/README.md

 1. download data from NCBI automatically.
 2. use SQLite and SQLAlchemy to persist data.
 3. retrieve ancestor taxonomy in any rank.
-4. retrieve lineage for a given NCBI taxonomy ID.

 ## installation